 A gallery of colored Mazes spelling out many names and words, by Mark Michell.

 Mazes: A small gallery of high quality Mazes.

 - Mazemaster International:

-of links to free online Mazes and Maze generation programs, including
+free online Mazes and Maze generation programs, including children's Mazes and

 - Mazoons: Very funny